oracle-samples/oci-data-science-ai-samples/LLM/embedding/deploy-embedding-model-tei.md

 Once models are downloaded, use the terminal to upload the artifacts to object storage.
 Make sure that the bucket is versioned as mentioned above.

+Run this in the terminal in a notebook session:
 ```
 oci os object bulk-upload -bn <bucket> -ns <namespace> --auth resource_principal --prefix BAAI/bge-base-en-v1.5/ --src-dir BAAI/bge-base-en-v1.5/ --no-overwrite
 ```

 # Create Model by reference using ADS

+Create a notebook with the default python kernel where the python library in the setup section.

+We first set up the variables needed for creating and deploying the model.
 ```
 import ads
 ads.set_auth("resource_principal")